bryanwweber/orbital-mechanics-notes/the-n-body-problem/lagrange-points.md

 ### The Collinear Lagrange Points

-The collinear Lagrange points, $L_1$, $L_2$, and $L_3$ are all **saddle points** in {numref}`fig:pseudo-potential-energy-cr3bp`, meaning that the function increases when going in one axis, but decreases going in the other axis.
+The collinear Lagrange points, $L_1$, $L_2$, and $L_3$ are all **saddle points** in @fig:pseudo-potential-energy-cr3bp, meaning that the function increases when going in one axis, but decreases going in the other axis.
 This means that the three collinear Lagrange points are **unstable** and an object placed at one of those points, if perturbed, will diverge from the position.

 Nonetheless, these are quite useful points for observation of the solar system.
 Several satellites have been placed at the $L_1$ point of the Earth-Sun system for solar observation, and the James Webb Space Telescope (JWST) is located at the $L_2$ point in the Earth-Sun system specifically to avoid sunlight interefering with observations.

 These satellites orbit around the unstable Lagrange points in a [Lissajous orbit](https://en.wikipedia.org/wiki/Lissajous_orbit).
 This type of orbit requires a very small amount of propulsion onboard the satellite to keep position, but the orbit can last for a very long time with only a little fuel.
 One example is the [Wilkinson Microwave Anisotropy Probe](https://en.wikipedia.org/wiki/Wilkinson_Microwave_Anisotropy_Probe) (WMAP) which was sent to the $L_2$ point in the Earth-Sun system to study the [Cosmic microwave background](https://en.wikipedia.org/wiki/Cosmic_microwave_background).
-The trajectory of WMAP is shown in {numref}`fig:wmap-trajectory`.
+The trajectory of WMAP is shown in @fig:wmap-trajectory.

 :::{figure} ../images/wmap-trajectory.gif
 :name: fig:wmap-trajectory